clopezno/refactoring-fowler-example/README.md

 Java code example to teach basic refactoring  concepts.

-Travis CI is  applied to continuous integration  and Codacy to continuous quality asurance.
+Travis CI is  applied to continuous integration  and Codacy to continuous quality assurance.